ucl-planetary-plasmas/particle-tracing/README.md

-# Particle tracing
+# Particle tracing framework (MATLAB + Python)

-This is a software package to study the motion of charged particles in the magnetosphere of Jupiter and Saturn using the AGA magnetodisc model
+This repository contains two independent implementations (MATLAB and Python) for simulating and analysing motion of charged particles in the gas giants (Jupiter and Saturn) magetosphere using the AGA magnetodisc model, along with shared datasets and utiliies

-This repository contains both:

-- a MATLAB implementation
+## Overview

+The project provides tools to:

+- Visualise magnetic field models for planetary magnetodiscs
+- Trace charged particle trajectories
+- Compute bounce and drift periods
-- a Python implementation
+- Compare results between MATLAB and Python implementations
+- Run example simulations for Earth, Jupiter, and Saturn

 ---